The Evolution of Proximate Mechanisms for Behavioural and Life History Decisions

 – Thomas Flatt, University of Lausanne, Switzerland

-– James Goodson, Indiana University,
+– James Goodson, University,

 – Alex Kacelnikhttp://www.zoo.ox.ac./people/view/kacelnik_a.htm, University of Oxford,